timoinutilis/lowres-nx/docs/readme.txt

 - The manual sometimes refers to the interface of the iOS app.
   On macOS/Windows just use any text editor, there is no included one.
+  Press Ctrl+M to show the Development Menu, from where you can use the designer tools.

 - Share programs and discuss on: https://lowresnx.inutilis.com